-High School Diploma or final certificate, equivalent to the Netherlands HAVO or MBO level 4 diploma / UK AS & A Level or BTEC.
+High School Diploma or final certificate, equivalent to the Netherlands HAVO or MBO level-4 diploma / UK AS & A-Level or BTEC.
 Please contact the Admissions Office to receive High School diploma comparisons.
-Advanced Placement / Credit Transfer Possible
+Advanced Placement / Credit Transfer Possible.

 Direct Entry to Final Year

-Students with successful study experience equivalent to 160 European Credits in a related business or economic field are able to enter directly into the Final year programme (80 credits).
+Students with successful study experience equivalent to 160 European Credits in a related business or economic field are able to enter directly into the Final year programme (80 European Credits).
 The examination and graduation board will decide on entry based on credit transcripts and qualifications presented.

 English Language Requirements

-IELTS 6 or TOEFL Equivalent.
+IELTS 6 or TOEFL equivalent.
 Click here for an overview of the equivalent scores.

 TOEFL Code of Wittenborg is 4889.

 Not got the English level requirements?
-Inform about our Foundation Programme here.
+Find out about our Foundation Programme here.

-|Click the picture above to go to the Information Request Form to get more information about programmes and admission at Wittenborg University.
-Alternatively you could send an email to Ms Florian Oosterberg at firstname.lastname@example.org||To gain quick contact with our admissions team, why not pick up the phone and call (+31) (0)88 667 266 and speak to Ms Florian Oosterberg, our admissions officer or Mr Santosh Aryal, our Student Registrar.
+For immediate contact with our admissions team, pick up the phone and call our office number (+31) (0)88 667 266 or our mobile phone number +31 (0)628 364 624 and speak to Ms Florian Oosterberg, our Senior Admissions Officer, or Mr Santosh Aryal, our Student Registrar.
 If you would like us to call you back, we will!

-If you would like to start your application online, just click the picture above.
+If you would like to start your application online, just fill in the form at the link above.
 You can download application documents and upload scanned copies into the form.
-Alternatively you can send all your application documents by email to Ms Florian Oosterberg at firstname.lastname@example.org.
+Alternatively, you can send all your application documents by email to Ms Florian Oosterberg at firstname.lastname@example.org.